MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-logical-network-and-IP-address-pools-in-VMM.md

     The **Jobs** dialog box appears.
 Make sure the job has a status of **Completed**, and then close the dialog box.

 9. Verify that the logical network appears in the **Logical Networks and IP Pools** pane.
-Also, if you added network sites, right\-click the logical network, click **Properties**, click the **Network Site** tab, and verify that the intended network sites appear on the tab.
+Also, if you added network sites, right-click the logical network, click **Properties**, click the **Network Site** tab, and verify that the intended network sites appear on the tab.

 ## <a name="BKMK_pool"></a>Create a static IP address pool for a logical network
 In a logical network, you can provide static IP addressing by creating static IP address pools.
 Static IP address pools also have other uses.
 To decide whether you need an IP address pool, see [Guidelines for IP address pools](Overview--plan-logical-networks,-network-sites,-and-IP-address-pools-in-VMM.md#BKMK_address_pools) in "Overview: plan logical networks, network sites, and IP address pools in VMM."